sreekanthibm/stepzen-login/README.md

     # Default: 'stepzen.net'
     domain: ""

-    # The MCSP IAM instance id to use.
+    # The API Connect for GraphQL instance identifier to use.
     instanceid: ""

-    # The MCSP IAM instance's API key to use, likely stored in secrets
+    # The API Connect for GraphQL instance's API key to use, likely stored in secrets
     # [Learn more about creating and using encrypted secrets](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets)
     #
     # Required.